vrockai/pipeline-test/docs/content.md

 ---

-## Catch me if you can: capturing microbial community transformation by extracellular DNA using Hi-C sequencing.
+## Catch me if you can: capturing microbial community transformation by extracellular DNA using Hi-C sequencing
- 08.05.2023, _D Calderón-Franco, MCM van Loosdrecht, T Abeel, DG Weissbrodt_

-The transformation of environmental microorganisms by extracellular DNA is an overlooked mechanism of horizontal gene transfer and evolution.
-It initiates the acquisition of exogenous genes and propagates antimicrobial resistance alongside vertical and conjugative transfers.
-We combined mixed-culture biotechnology and Hi-C sequencing to elucidate the transformation of wastewater microorganisms with a synthetic plasmid encoding GFP and kanamycin resistance genes, in the mixed culture of chemostats exposed to kanamycin at concentrations representing wastewater, gut and polluted environments (0.01-2.5-50-100 mg L-1).
-We found that the phylogenetically distant Gram-negative Runella (102 Hi-C links), Bosea (35), Gemmobacter (33) and Zoogloea (24) spp., and Gram-positive Microbacterium sp.
-(90) were transformed by the foreign plasmid, under high antibiotic exposure (50 mg L-1).
-In addition, the antibiotic pressure shifted the origin of aminoglycoside resistance genes from genomic DNA to mobile genetic elements on plasmids accumulating in microorganisms.
-These results reveal the power of Hi-C sequencing to catch and surveil the transfer of xenogenetic elements inside microbiomes.

 [Source](https://link.springer.com/article/10.1007/s10482-023-01834-z)

-10.1007/s10482-023-01834-z

 ---

-## The microbiome of an outpatient rehabilitation clinic and predictors of contamination: A pilot study.
+## The microbiome of an outpatient rehabilitation clinic and predictors of contamination: A pilot study
- 11.05.2023, _G Brigando, C Sutton, O Uebelhor, N Pitsoulakis, M Pytynia, T Dillon, T Elliott-Burke, N Hubert, K Martinez-Guryn, C Bolch, MJ Ciancio, CC Evans_

-_Humans, Pilot Projects, RNA, Ribosomal, 16S, Outpatients, Ambulatory Care Facilities, Bacteria, Microbiota_ Understanding sources of microbial contamination in outpatient rehabilitation (REHAB) clinics is important to patients and healthcare providers.

 [Source](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0281299)

-10.1371/journal.pone.0281299

 ---